Mitsubishi Lancer: Lancer Fortis / Lancer iO

+Safety

 Tenth generation (2017)

-In January 2017, Mitsubishi Motors agreed to continue the Lancer nameplate in certain Asian markets such as Taiwan and China after 2017, due to ongoing popular demand for the Lancer nameplate within the Chinese-speaking world.
+In January 2017, Mitsubishi Motors agreed to continue the Lancer nameplate in certain Asian markets such as Taiwan after 2017, due to ongoing popular demand for the Lancer nameplate within the Chinese-speaking world.
 The development of the new Grand Lancer in Taiwan was led and designed by the Taiwanese China Motor Corporation (CMC).
 Part of the design was partnered with Pininfarina Shanghai.
 Due to the international version being discontinued, the new generation Lancer is built on the same platform as the existing model as an extensive facelift.
 It comes with the new Mitsubishi Dynamic Shield grille and redesigned creases over the side body panels.
 The interior, front hood, front bumpers, front fenders, front and rear door panels including the rear passenger door window, the boot lid, and the rear bumper have been completely redesigned for the new generation, while the rest is carried over from the pre-2017 model.